You are here

 - Any research involving invasive techniques, such as deep muscle biopsies by the School of Kinesiology

-- Research using the fMRI Laboratory
+- Some aspects of research using the fMRI Laboratory

 By agreement of the IRBs, some categories of exempt research are reviewed by IRB-HSBS.